Search This Blog

 Having made the admission of rape, while there may be mitigation, there really is no defence for Ross to the criminal act.
 Even the four defences available now that the law has developed in UK law would not apply.

-Ross only suggests the possibility of Elizabeth being willing 'in the end'.
-Firstly, in any event, that is therefore still not at the start before the 'taking' by force and when the act of rape was already committed.
-Secondly, Ross expresses these ideas as suppositions which are still not even unequivocal since he thinks his act on her was not 'so much' against Elizabeth's will.
-Again the tone Ross sets with his reflections is that the starting really was that Elizabeth was unwilling but that in his personal opinion this shifted but still did not shift so that he was satisfied that she was completely willing.
-That is what would be required before being ‘taken’, in order that this would not be a rape scenario.
-He would need her full, free and expressed consent!
+Ross only suggests the possibility of Elizabeth being willing to be taken 'in the end'.
+Firstly, in any event, that is therefore still not at the start before the 'taking' by force.
+Instead if true that Elizabeth became 'willing', then from Ross's account it was still after when the act of rape was already committed and after he had already achieved the guilty act and the guilty mind.
+Secondly, Ross expresses these ideas of Elizabeth being a bit less unwilling as a supposition.
+However Ross's thought on this still do not present as him being unequivocal that Elizabeth fully consenting to sex both before, during or after.
+This is since he thinks his act on her was not 'so much' against Elizabeth's will.
+Again the tone Ross sets with his reflections only confirms that he knew he did not have consent to begin with.
+Ross therefore clearly knew that the starting point really was that Elizabeth was unwilling but that in his personal opinion this shifted by the end.
+However this is speculative and he did not proceed in the knowledge that Elizabeth's consent was definite.

 Guilty Behaviour For a Guilty Man